connexcs/docs/docs/apps/components/data-grid.md

        * Time: Data in columns marked as "time" represent temporal information, often used for time-series charts that track trends or changes over time.

 <img src= "/apps/components/img/datagrid_charts.png" width="400">

-!!!
-Info
-    1. The **callback()function** is also called to verify success in the custom checkup method.

 ## First time User?